reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 }
 ```
 Here we are creating the route by defining the Java DSL in a class `FetchProductsRoute` by extending `RouteBuilder` class.
 We defined the endpoint as `direct:fetchProducts` and provided a route identifier `direct-fetchProducts`.
-The prefix `direct:` in the name of the endpoint makes it possible to call the route from another camel route using the `direct` camel component.
+The prefix `direct:` in the name of the endpoint makes it possible to call the route from another Camel route using the `direct` Camel component.

 ### Triggering a Route with Templates
 We can invoke the routes with `ProducerTemplate` and `ConsumerTemplate`.
 The `ProducerTemplate` is used as an easy way of sending messages to a Camel endpoint.